brunokc/megaraid-udev/README.md

 ## Installation

+0. Ensure udev is installed and running on your system (it should be as it's pretty common)
-1. Copy the contents of the `/etc` folder to your device
+1. Copy the contents of the `/etc` directory to your device
 2. Ensure `/etc/udev/megaraid_id` script is executable

 ```shell